What Kinds of Wetlands are in NC?

 Pocosin

 Pocosins are unique to the southeastern portion of the Atlantic coastal plain with the majority of them occurring in North Carolina.
-“Pocosin” is an Algonquian native American term meaning “swamp on a hill.”
+The word “pocosin” (pronounced puh-koh-sin) derived from native American words for this type of wetland.
 Pocosins develop in areas where ancient river valleys were filled in with sand, silt, and clay from the eroding Appalachian Mountains to the west.
-Over thousands of years, dead plant matter accumulated in these wet, low places, building up in slightly hilly formations.
-Because of their landscape position, these areas do not naturally have streams flowing into them.
+Over thousands of years, dead plant matter accumulated in these wet, low places, building up in slightly elevated formations.
+Because of their landscape position, these areas do not naturally have streams flowing into them but may instead have small streams flowing out of them.
 Pocosins can be a very demanding place for plants to grow.
 The water is acidic, low in nutrients and only replenished by precipitation.
 Very few kinds of trees can survive in a true pocosin, one of them being the gnarly pond pine.
 Evergreen shrubs grow very densely in pocosins and include a variety of bays and ti-ti.
 Very few of the grass-like plant species or non-woody plants we are used to seeing in wetlands are found in pocosins, and the pocosins can be very difficult to walk through because they are so dense.
 Pocosins once covered much of the eastern third of our state but many of them have been converted to agricultural land by removing water through ditching.

 Seep Wetland